Clean water, sanitation and hygiene for every child

 WASH Business Plan

-World Vision's 2021-2025 Global WASH Business Plan defines our commitments, investments, and programmatic intentions for our work in water, sanitation and hygiene programming over the next five years.
+This plan outlines our commitments, investments and programmatic intentions in water, sanitation and hygiene programming over a five-year period.

 Read how a new water system is making life easier for returning refugees in South Sudan.